 Meaning, we create the plans and protocols together, and you have a valid voice and a part in making those decisions.
 Some examples of this would be creating a menu plan as a family, or drafting a Responsibility Agreement with your child.

-Here’s the bottom line, folks: violated expectations are THE single most common source of anger and frustration we see every day in our own relationships, and in the lives of the thousands of individuals just like you that we interact with on a daily basis.
+Here’s the bottom line, folks: violated expectations are THE single most common source of anger, frustration & Defense Mode that we see every day in our own relationships, and in the lives of the thousands of individuals just like you that we interact with on a daily basis.

 So learning how to effectively manage expectations is probably one of the most important relationship skills you could ever learn.
-In fact, it’s so important there’s a whole entire section of our Communication course (currently in development) devoted to just that.
+In fact, it’s so important there’s a whole entire section of our Communication course devoted to just that.

 Just think about how much conflict and disappointment could be instantly removed from your relationships by applying this one simple technique.
 So go ahead, give it a try.
 The results might surprise you.

 Want more help & step-by-step guidance on managing expectations and communicating effectively with people with Asperger's?
 Get our Foundations of Communication course here.